Study Abroad FAQs

 Studying abroad does not have to be a financial burden to you or your family.
 Comparing programs and types of programs, applying for scholarships and making sure that your program integrates with your major and graduation plans will help ensure that your experience is an academically and financially appropriate for you.

 UNH Managed programs charge UNH tuition plus program fees.
-These program fees vary by location, depending on the nature of the program and cost of living in the host country.
+You will also be charged UNH mandatory Study Abroad fees.
+The program fees vary by location, depending on the nature of the program and cost of living in the host country.
 Typically, the fees include some combination of housing, meals, extra-curricular activities and program requirements.
 These fees will be fully explained in the program materials.
 If you have any questions, contact the Program Assistant or Faculty Director.

-UNH Exchange programs charge UNH tuition, technology fee and study abroad administrative fee, which will be billed to your Webcat account.
+UNH Exchange programs charge UNH tuition as well as the UNH mandatory Study Abroad fees, which will be billed to your Webcat account.
 Students will pay the cost of room and board directly to the exchange partner university abroad.

 On UNH Approved programs, costs vary significantly and are paid directly to the study abroad provider.
 The study abroad program provider will send an invoice directly to you; you are responsible for organizing full payment directly to the provider.
 The study abroad program provider fee may or may not include a wide array of items such as tuition, course fees, room, board, sponsored field trips/excursions, insurance and/or international airfare.
 Be sure to read the fine print to know exactly what is included and what is not included in the program fee so that you can budget for and are prepared to cover all necessary expenses.
 You will receive a Study Abroad Expense Form from the Center for International Education (CIE) to help you keep track of this information in one place and to provide the UNH Financial Aid Office with the information they need.
-Additionally, UNH will bill the UNH technology fee and study abroad administrative fee to your account.
+Additionally, UNH will bill the UNH mandatory Study Abroad fees to your account.
 Please refer to the financing page to learn more about managing the costs of studying abroad.

-UNH currently allows federal, state, and institutional aid except work-study to transfer for all UNH Managed, Exchange, or Approved programs abroad.
+UNH currently allows federal, state, and institutional aid (except Work/Study) to transfer for all UNH Managed, UNH Exchange, or UNH Approved programs abroad.
+Students should call the Financial Aid office (tel.
+603-862-3600) to learn how this applies to their individual aid package and check the UNH Financial Aid website for more information.
 Because each student’s financial aid package is unique, you will need to work directly with the UNH Financial Aid Office to learn how your financial aid will apply.

 Applying to Study Abroad

 UNH Managed programs: Students work directly with UNH departments and faculty directors, and study abroad with groups of predominantly UNH students.
 All academic and co-curricular experiences are administered by UNH faculty either on-site or from Durham/Manchester.
 UNH Managed programs are offered during the fall, spring and summer semesters, as well as faculty-led, short-term programs during the January term and spring break.
-You will pay UNH tuition and generally a program fee.
+You will pay UNH tuition, mandatory UNH study abroad fees, and generally a program fee.

 UNH Exchange programs: Also known as reciprocal student exchanges, students directly enroll in select affiliate institutions abroad.
 Exchange programs tend to be more independent, full-immersion experiences because participants are treated like regularly matriculated students.
 All courses, programs and services are administered and delivered by the host institution abroad.
 UNH Exchange programs are offered for the fall and spring semesters.
-You will pay UNH tuition, as well as the study abroad administration fee and technology fee.
+You will pay UNH tuition, as well as the mandatory UNH study abroad fees.

 UNH Approved programs: These programs are developed, managed and delivered by professional third-party providers or universities abroad.
 They have met UNH criteria as determined by the UNH University Committee on Study Abroad.
 Students can study abroad on UNH Approved programs for the fall, spring or summer semesters.
 Instead of paying UNH tuition, you will pay a program fee directly to the provider; it includes foreign tuition and housing, excursions, and sometimes even meal plans.
-You will be charged the study abroad administration fee and the technology fee.
+At UNH, you will be charged the mandatory study abroad fees.

 More program information is available online at http://unh.edu/cie/study-abroad-programs.